ramean7/stableCoin/README.md

 The DSCEngine is a decentralized stablecoin protocol that allows users to mint, burn, redeem, and liquidate a collateral-backed stablecoin (DSC).
 It leverages ERC20 tokens as collateral and Chainlink price feeds for secure and reliable on-chain valuations.

-Core Functions
+🚀 Core Functions

-Deposit Collateral and Mint DSC
+1. Deposit Collateral and Mint DSC

 dscEngine.depositCollateralAndMintDsc(tokenAddress, collateralAmount, dscAmount);

-Users deposit an ERC20 token as collateral and mint DSC against it.
+Users deposit ERC20 collateral and mint DSC against it.

-Redeem Collateral for DSC
+2. Redeem Collateral for DSC

 dscEngine.redeemCollateralForDsc(tokenAddress, collateralAmount, dscAmountToBurn);

 Users burn DSC to unlock and redeem their collateral.

-Burn DSC Without Redeeming Collateral
+3. Burn DSC Without Redeeming Collateral

 dscEngine.burnDsc(dscAmount);

-Users can burn DSC directly to reduce their debt without withdrawing collateral.
+Users can burn DSC directly to reduce debt without withdrawing collateral.

-Liquidate an Undercollateralized User
+4. Liquidate an Undercollateralized User

 dscEngine.liquidate(collateralToken, user, debtToCover);

-If a user’s position falls below the required collateral ratio, they can be liquidated.
-Liquidators cover part of the user’s debt and receive collateral at a discount.
+If a user’s health factor falls below 1, they can be liquidated.
+Liquidators repay part of the debt and receive collateral at a discount.

-Health Factor
+📊 Health Factor

-The health factor determines whether a user’s position is safe or at risk:
+The health factor ensures that users maintain enough collateral:

 healthFactor = (collateralValue * LIQUIDATION_THRESHOLD) / totalDscMinted

-healthFactor < 1 → the user can be liquidated.
+healthFactor < 1 → user can be liquidated

-healthFactor >= 1 → the position is safe.
+healthFactor >= 1 → position is safe

-Collateral Tokens
+🪙 Collateral Tokens

-Only approved ERC20 tokens can be used as collateral.
+Only approved ERC20 tokens can be used as collateral

-Each collateral token must have an associated Chainlink price feed.
+Each collateral token must have a Chainlink price feed

 Constructor:

 constructor(address[] memory tokenAddresses, address[] memory priceFeeds, address dscAddress) {}

-Security
+🔒 Security Features

-ReentrancyGuard: prevents reentrancy attacks on deposits, withdrawals, and liquidations.
+ReentrancyGuard → protects deposits, withdrawals, and liquidations

-Input Validation: ensures zero amounts or unsupported tokens cannot be used.
+Input Validation → prevents zero amounts or unsupported tokens

-Health Factor Enforcement: disallows minting or redeeming if it would violate collateral requirements.
+Health Factor Enforcement → disallows unsafe minting or redeeming

-License
+📜 License

 This project is licensed under the MIT License.